Mapping Data from SlaveVoyages.org

 To get started, open the sv-1750-1808.xls spreadsheet in either Excel or Google Sheets.
 Then follow these steps:

-Before we proceed to loading data into QGIS, a quick note about why we needed to create three separate CSV files rather than simply adding more columns to the original spreadsheet.
+Before we proceed to loading data into QGIS, a quick note about why we needed to create two separate CSV files rather than simply adding more columns to the original spreadsheet.
 A GIS program assigns a single geographical representation (a point, a line, or a polygon) to each row in a given spreadsheet.
 That means that we have to create a new spreadsheet for each set of points we want to show on the map.
 In our case, we have the locations of where captives were purchased (embark) and where they were sold (disembark).
 Now that we have separated those locations, loading them into QGIS is a fairly simple process.

 Seeing clusters of points on a map can be useful, but when we get a larger number of points that overlap and that spread over large geographic areas, it can be helpful to have other ways of representing those locations.
 More than that, there may be additional data attributes for those points—in our case, the number of captives that arrived at the first port, as a proxy for the overall size of that particular voyage—that would be meaningful to show.

 One approach to show that additional data is through graduated symbols.
 Basically, what this does is take the particular column of data you want to focus on, calculate an appropriate set of number ranges, sort your points into those ranges, and then represent each range with a set size of circle symbol.
 In action, this means that your points on the map will be resized in proportion to the number of captives transported to that particular stop.